 The Authority owns a hydroelectric generating facility used to generate electricity which is sold to Niagara Mohawk Power Corporation, a National Grid Company (NIMO), on a day ahead pricing basis contract.
-As of June 2018, Albany Engineering Corporation (AEC) assumed control selling power produced pursuant to the agreement referenced in the following paragraph.
+During June 2018, Albany Engineering Corporation (AEC) assumed operational management of the facility and began selling power produced by the facility pursuant to the agreement referenced in the following paragraph.
 Generation of electricity is limited to run-of-the-river (natural flow of the river).